Regulations Graduate Studies 2016–2017

 - validate the appropriateness of the student's research problem for a MS project or thesis or PhD Dissertation;

 - assist the student in forming thesis, comprehensive examination, proposal and/or dissertation committees, as appropriate; and

 - oversee the student's oral examination for an MS thesis, doctoral comprehensive examination, doctoral dissertation proposal meeting, and doctoral dissertation defense examination.
-In all cases, after the examination has been completed the advisor will secure the signatures of all committee members, complete the required forms, give them to the secretary in the CSD Graduate Programs office, and communicate the results to the student.
+In all cases, after the examination has been completed the advisor will secure the signatures of all committee members, complete the required forms, give them to the administrator in the CSD Graduate Programs office, and communicate the results to the student.